nbenn/fluxup/docs/guides/upgrades.md

 FluxUp upgrades follow a safe workflow:

+1. Validate the upgrade request and suspend target
-1. Suspend Flux reconciliation
+2. Suspend Flux reconciliation
+3. Scale down workload to 0 (if `workloadRef` configured)
-2. Create pre-upgrade volume snapshots (if configured)
+4. Create pre-upgrade volume snapshots (if configured)
-3. Commit version change to Git
+5. Verify still suspended, then commit version change to Git
-4. Resume Flux reconciliation
+6. Resume Flux reconciliation (Flux scales workload back up)
-5. Wait for health checks to pass
+7. Wait for health checks to pass

+**Why scale down before snapshot?** Scaling down ensures application-consistent snapshots.
+Without this, a database might be captured mid-transaction, leading to corruption if restored.

 ## Creating an Upgrade